 Every day, many low-income North Carolina families struggle to meet their basic needs and to move towards self-sufficiency.
-The economic recession has increased poverty and unemployment across North Carolina, particularly in counties hard-hit by job losses in traditional industries.
-Yet more than $2.3 billion in government supports such as tax credits, nutrition assistance, student financial aid, and health care remain unclaimed each year by eligible North Carolina families.
-When claimed, these supports encourage and sustain employment, improve welfare-to-work success rates, help students and displaced workers complete postsecondary education and training, improve health outcomes, and reduce recidivism among returning ex-offenders.
+Yet more than $3 billion in government supports in the form of tax credits, nutrition assistance, student financial aid, and health care tax credits remain unclaimed each year by eligible North Carolina families.
+When secured, these supports reduce poverty, encourage and sustain employment, improve welfare-to-work success rates, help students and displaced workers complete postsecondary education and training, improve health outcomes, increase economic mobility, and reduce recidivism among returning ex-offenders.